mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 To get started, open `example_test.go` in the folder `example`, which contains the `TestExerciseNamed` function, a Golang test function, to read the root directory of `named`.
-The call to `test.MakeTstatePath` starts a test instance of SigmaOS with only named, and it embeds an `SigmaClnt` instance, which in turn embeds an `FsLib` object.
+The call to `test.MakeTstatePath` starts a test instance of SigmaOS with only named.
+The `ts` instance embeds an `SigmaClnt` object, which in turn embeds an `FsLib` object.
 You can run the test as follows:

 ```
 $ go test -v sigmaos/example --start --run Named